phishx-docs/phishx-docs.github.io/docs/en/guide/templates/wizards/documents.md

 ---
-title: Documents and Policies
+title: Documents and policies
 tags:
   - Templates
   - Editor
   - Wizards
 ---
-# Documents and Policies
+# Documents and policies

 ::: tip Online acceptance of documents and policies You can publish and collect the online acceptance of your company's documents and policies in PDF.